tarwn/lessthandot-hugo/blogs/content/posts/2010-12-15-exploring-reactive-extensions-testing.md

 }
 ```

-So the reactive approach doesn&#8217;t change all that much on the observer side.
+So the reactive approach doesn't change all that much on the observer side.
 But I think the observable side is the one we are more concerned about.

 When dealing with the observables, I like how easy the reactive approach makes it to mock the other side of the relationship to confirm that the proper calls are being made on subscribers.
 This design seems to split the responsibility more evenly between the subscriber and the publisher, and this in turn makes the relationship a bit simpler to manage.
-The interface coupling that it introduces doesn&#8217;t seem any worse to me than the implicit coupling you get when dealing with events.
-While the implications for testing in this scenario aren&#8217;t exactly earth shattering, I do **like** testing the reactive approach better.
+The interface coupling that it introduces doesn't seem any worse to me than the implicit coupling you get when dealing with events.
+While the implications for testing in this scenario aren't exactly earth shattering, I do **like** testing the reactive approach better.
 The way the tests are structured just gives me a bit more confidence that things will go smoothly than the event based one.

 _*****as usual, source code for this post can be found over at [github][2], with these examples in the TestingObservable project._